kubo/ruby-oci8/docs/install-instant-client.md

 This page explains the way to install ruby-oci8 for Oracle Instant Client.

-For Oracle Full Client, look at {file:docs/install-full-client.md}.
+Look at {file:docs/install-full-client.md} for Oracle Full Client.

-For Windows, look at {file:docs/install-binary-package.md} unless you have a special need to compile ruby-oci8 by yourself.
+Look at {file:docs/install-binary-package.md} for Windows unless you have a special need to compile ruby-oci8 by yourself.

+Look at {file:docs/install-on-osx.md} for OS X.

 Install Oracle Instant Client Packages
 ======================================